 - Parties do not unanimously agree on use of a mediator, choice of mediator, and allocation of costs. - F. Remedies: This Agreement does not create a cause of action in contract for monetary damages for any alleged breach by any Party of this Agreement.
 The Parties reserve all other existing remedies. - G. Entire Agreement: This Agreement contains the complete and exclusive agreement among the Parties with respect to the subject matter thereof, and supersedes all prior discussions, negotiations, representations, warranties, commitments, offers, agreements in principle, and other writings among the Parties, with respect to its subject matter. - H. Severability: This Agreement is made on the understanding that each provision is a necessary part of the entire Agreement.
-However, if any provision of this Agreement is held by a regulatory agency or a court of competent jurisdiction to be invalid, illegal, or unenforceable: (i) the validity, legality, and enforceability of the remaining provisions of this Agreement are not affected or impaired in any way; and (ii) the Parties shall negotiate in good faith in an attempt to agree to another provision (instead of the provision held to be invalid, illegal, or unenforceable) that is valid, legal, and enforceable and carries out the Parties' intention to the greatest lawful extent under this Agreement. - I. Termination: This Agreement may be terminated at the sole discretion either of: (i) PacifiCorp, or (ii) WRD, DEQ, ODFW, and the HART collectively, in the event of termination of the Settlement. - J. No Third Party Beneficiaries: This Agreement is not intended to and shall not confer any right or interest in the public, or any member thereof, or on any persons or entities that are not Parties hereto, as intended or expected third party beneficiaries hereof, and shall not authorize any non-Party to maintain a suit at law or equity based on a cause of action deriving from this Agreement.
-The duties, obligations, and responsibilities of the Parties with respect to third parties shall remain as imposed under applicable law. - K. Elected Officials Not to Benefit: No Member of or Delegate to Congress, Resident Commissioner, or elected official shall personally benefit from this Agreement or from any benefit that may arise from it. - L. No Partnership: Except as otherwise expressly set forth herein, nothing contained in this Agreement is intended or shall be construed to create an association, trust, partnership, or joint venture, or impose any trust or partnership duty, obligation, or liability on any Party, or create an agency relationship between or among the Parties or between any Party and any employee of any other Party.
+However, if any provision of this Agreement is held by a regulatory agency or a court of competent jurisdiction to be invalid, illegal, or unenforceable: (i) the validity, legality, and enforceability of the remaining provisions of this Agreement are not affected or impaired in any way; and (ii) the Parties shall negotiate in good faith in an attempt to agree to another provision (instead of the provision held to be invalid, illegal, or unenforceable) that is valid, legal, and enforceable and carries out the Parties' intention to the greatest lawful extent under this Agreement. - I. Confidentiality: Disclosure of settlement communications pertaining to this Agreement shall be governed by the "Agreement for Confidentiality of Settlement Communications and Negotiations Protocol Related to the Klamath Hydroelectric Project" dated December 3, 2008. - J. Termination: This Agreement may be terminated at the sole discretion either of: (i) PacifiCorp, or (ii) WRD, DEQ, ODFW, and the HART collectively, in the event of termination of the Settlement. - K. No Third Party Beneficiaries: This Agreement is not intended to and shall not confer any right or interest in the public, or any member thereof, or on any persons or entities that are not Parties hereto, as intended or expected third party beneficiaries hereof, and shall not authorize any non-Party to maintain a suit at law or equity based on a cause of action deriving from this Agreement.
+The duties, obligations, and responsibilities of the Parties with respect to third parties shall remain as imposed under applicable law. - L. Elected Officials Not to Benefit: No Member of or Delegate to Congress, Resident Commissioner, or elected official shall personally benefit from this Agreement or from any benefit that may arise from it. - M. No Partnership: Except as otherwise expressly set forth herein, nothing contained in this Agreement is intended or shall be construed to create an association, trust, partnership, or joint venture, or impose any trust or partnership duty, obligation, or liability on any Party, or create an agency relationship between or among the Parties or between any Party and any employee of any other Party.

-M. Governing Law: This Agreement shall be governed by the laws of the State of Oregon.
+N. Governing Law: This Agreement shall be governed by the laws of the State of Oregon.
 Any reference in this Agreement to any applicable law shall be deemed to be a reference to a statute or regulation, or successor, in existence as of the date of the action in question.